vvimjam/WSL2/README.md

 ## Solution #2
-Above solution worked for about a week after which i was having name resolution issues using name.
+Above solution worked for about a week after which I was having name resolution issues.

 After a day of trial and error what was found was if VPN dns addresses are at top of the resolve config then kerry websites work but other websites wont (Ex: google.com but 8.8.8.8 works), & when Wifi dns address was added at the top google.com was working but not kerry website.

-I've written below script to semi automate the priority switch.
+I've written the below script to semi automate the priority switch.
 When you need to build something with external site dependencies like docker store then user "script.ps1 -p wifi" else when corporate network is needed use  "script.ps1 -p vpn".
-There are two parts to this 1. powershell script will read the windows adapter configs & will generate a file with those details 2.
-Bash script which will copy & replace that file from windows dir.
+There are two parts to this
+1. powershell script will read the windows adapter configs & will generate a file with those details
+2. Bash script which will copy & replace that file from windows dir.
 Make sure you change the output ($new_resolv_conf_path) & input dirs as needed.

+**Benefits over solution 1**
+- No need to disconnect VPN when accessing external domain sites.
+- No need to fetch cisco & wifi dns addresses
+- resolv.conf is updated semi automatically

 ```powershell
 param (